Solar Panel Cost in New Haven, CT (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-The average solar installation in the New Haven area costs approximately $15,500 for a 7 kW system before incentives.
-After the 30% federal tax credit and Connecticut state incentives, the net cost drops to approximately $10,850.
+A typical solar installation in New Haven costs approximately $15,500 for a 7 kW system (about $2.21/watt) before incentives.
+After the 30% federal tax credit, the net cost drops to approximately $10,850.
+That is near the U.S. average of $15,000.
+See all Connecticut incentives.

 SolarSavingsAI Research Team